Outdoor Education and Leadership Courses

 OEL-154: Introduction to Route Setting (Credits: 2)

 In this course students will learn to set routes on artificial climbing walls.
 Through studying climbing movement, climbing wall design, different hold designs and mastering the use of route setting tools students will set and critique boulder problems and climbing routes.
 The course will include both classroom time, time at the wall and exposure to outdoor climbing.
-Route setting safety, teaching climbing movement and climbing wall management will also be emphasised.
+Route setting safety, teaching climbing movement and climbing wall management will also be emphasized.

 OEL-155: Introduction to Canyoneering (Credits: 2)